Join Us

 Nylon vs. Polyester Mesh

-While nylon and polyester share some traits, they are created in different ways:
+Although nylon and polyester share some traits, they are created differently:

-• Nylons are formed by extracting carbon-based molecules from organically formed resources such as petroleum or coal.
-These are combined into a larger polymer molecule using heat, resulting in a polyamide.
-The family of polyamides created in this way is known collectively as nylon.
+• Nylons are formed by extracting carbon-based molecules from resources like petroleum or coal.
+These are combined into a polymer molecule using heat, resulting in a polyamide, collectively known as nylon.

-• Polyester is one of the most commonly used plastics.
-It is made by facilitating a chemical reaction between alcohol, a petroleum by-product, and carboxyl acid in a vacuum.
-This creates a polymer that can be stretched and made into fabrics.
+• Polyester is made by facilitating a chemical reaction between alcohol, a petroleum by-product, and carboxyl acid in a vacuum, creating a polymer that can be stretched and made into fabrics.

 Applications for Knitted Mesh Fabrics

-Mesh fabrics are used to create products for activities such as sports, camping, hunting and fishing, and more.
-Examples of products and industries that incorporate this material include:
+They create products for sports, camping, hunting, fishing, and more.
+Examples include:

 • Golf simulator/impact screens and nets